Kastobi/ci_ms2_aggregator/README.md

         3. Toggle device toolbar
         4. Resize with from wide to narrow
     - Expected
-        - Layout aligns according to wireframes
+        1. Layout aligns according to wireframes
-        - Charts redraw after resizing
+        2. Charts redraw after resizing
-        - No Scroll bars (Exception: table, as defined in the wireframe) on page elements
+        3. No Scroll bars (Exception: table, as defined in the wireframe) on page elements
-        - No breaking of the layout
+        4. No breaking of the layout
+    - Outcome
+        1. Pass
+        2. Pass
+        3. Pass
+        4. Pass

 2. Usability and Functionality
     1. Nav